quietsy/advanced-configurations/docs/secure.md

 }
 ```

-Repeat the process for all internal applications and for every location block.
+Repeat the process for all internal applications.

 ## Brute-Force Protection

+Crowdsec and Fail2Ban can prevent brute-force attacks by monitoring the logs of apps and banning IPs that fail multiple login attempts.

+SWAG comes with Fail2Ban pre-configured with a few basic protections, you can fine-tune it specifically for your apps, or disable it and set up Crowdsec instead.

 ### Crowdsec

-[Crowdsec](https://www.linuxserver.io/blog/blocking-malicious-connections-with-crowdsec-and-swag) is a free, open-source and collaborative IPS; it's like fail2ban but you share your bans with all of the other users to try and pre-emptively block malicious hosts.
+[Crowdsec](https://www.crowdsec.net/) is a free, open-source and collaborative IPS; it's like fail2ban but you share your bans with all of the other users to try and pre-emptively block malicious hosts.

+Follow [this blog post](https://www.linuxserver.io/blog/blocking-malicious-connections-with-crowdsec-and-swag) to set it up in SWAG.

 ### Fail2Ban

 Fail2Ban is an intrusion prevention software that protects external applications from brute-force attacks.
 Attackers that fail to login to your applications a certain number of times will get blocked from accessing all of your applications.
 Fail2Ban looks for failed login attempts in log files, counts the failed attempts in a short period, and bans the IP address of the attacker.

+#### The following is an example of setting up Nextcloud in Fail2Ban, configure other apps in the same way.

 Mount the application logs to SWAG's container by adding a volume for the log to the compose yaml: